 Finding Melissa was a vital piece of the New York City Cosmopolitan puzzle because she is the co-worker whom Toby Cecchini mentions in his 2003 book Cosmopolitan: A Bartender’s Life who first told him about the San Francisco Cosmopolitan.
-I received a couple of friendly email replies from Huffsmith in November and December in 2017.
+I received a couple of friendly email replies from Huffsmith in November and December of 2017.
 I also emailed back in June of 2018 to verify a few dates.
 She began her Cosmopolitan story with “The real Cosmo story:” She said that she first learned of the Cosmopolitan from Life Café co-worker, Patrick “Patty” Mitten.
-She said Mitten learned to make the Cosmopolitan in San Francisco and the recipe was a Kamikaze with a little cranberry juice.
+She said Mitten learned to make the Cosmopolitan in San Francisco, and the recipe was a Kamikaze with a little cranberry juice.
 She said, “We used to make them in big milkshake to-go cups”.
 After speaking with two co-workers (Mitten and Pavia), I now know that she meant the “staff” drank Cosmos on the rocks in go cups.

 Huffsmith left the Life Café to take a bartender position at The Odeon in April of 1989.
-She says that she remembers the exact month because she had a series of “April” jobs; she started The Odeon April of 1989, left The Odeon five years later in April 1994 for a bartender position at Lucky Strike (59 Grand Street), and then left Lucky Strike in April for another job.
+She says that she remembers the exact month because she had a series of “April” jobs; she started The Odeon in April of 1989, left The Odeon five years later in April 1994 for a bartender position at Lucky Strike (59 Grand Street), and then left Lucky Strike in April for another job.

 When Huffsmith started working at The Odeon, her manager was Paul Bacsik.
 One night Bacsik was making her a shift drink, and Huffsmith requested a Cosmopolitan.
 Bacsik didn’t know what it was, so Huffsmith told him how to make it.
 She explained that it was vodka, triple sec, and Rose's lime with a splash of cranberry juice.
-When Bacsik asked her what kind of vodka to use she felt experimental (because at Life Café they did not have upgraded brands), so she decided to try Absolut Citron since it was new, Cointreau, fresh lime juice, and cranberry juice.
+When Bacsik asked her what kind of vodka to use, she felt experimental (because at Life Café, they did not have upgraded brands), so she decided to try Absolut Citron since it was new Cointreau, fresh lime juice, and cranberry juice.
 She said it was yummy.
-Huffsmith went on to say that the fresh lime juice gave the drink a beautiful, refreshing cloudy light pink lemonade look and all the bartenders started making them for the regulars.
-I asked Huffsmith if she remembers serving any celebrities and she said, “I served everyone.
+Huffsmith went on to say that the fresh lime juice gave the drink a beautiful, refreshing cloudy light pink lemonade look, and all the bartenders started making them for the regulars.
+I asked Huffsmith if she remembers serving any celebrities, and she said, “I served everyone.
 Literally everyone.”
 She particularly remembered designer Gordon Henderson who was one of the biggest preachers of the word of the Cosmo because he loved the cocktail and made everybody he brought into The Odeon try one.
-She concluded with, “Pretty soon we started getting calls from other bars about the recipe.
+She concluded with, “Pretty soon, we started getting calls from other bars about the recipe.
 It became a thing.
 Other people have different recollections, but that’s the real story.
 Fun, right?
 Let me know if you have any more questions.”

-In the second email, I asked Huffsmith if she remembered working with a co-worker named Toby Cecchini and she said, “Yep!
+In the second email, I asked Huffsmith if she remembered working with a co-worker named Toby Cecchini, and she said, “Yep!
 I know he wrote a book and claims ownership of the Cosmo recipe.
 I haven’t read the book, but if there is a Melissa in there, then it’s me”.
 She also mentioned in another email that Cecchini was a waiter when she started working at The Odeon in April of 1989.
-Huffsmith is who told me about Patrick “Patty” Mitten who then told me about Peter Pavia.
+Huffsmith is who told me about Patrick “Patty” Mitten, who then told me about Peter Pavia.

 The Cosmopolitan recipe she gave me is with the others under the Cosmopolitan Fun Facts section.